-Lilia successfully received surgery to repair her cleft lip, but her cleft care journey is still ongoing.
+Lilia successfully received surgery to repair her cleft lip, but her cleft care journey continues.

 The love Valeria has for her daughter gave her the strength to make incredible sacrifices.
-Due to her determination and perseverance, Lilia will have a happier and healthier life.
+Due to that determination and perseverance, Lilia will have a happier and healthier life.

 “I will always be there for her, and I will always fight for my daughter,” Valeria said.
 “No matter what I have to do for her, I will always be there for Lilia.
 She will always be my child.”

 The life Valeria and Lilia once knew had completely changed.
 While there are still challenges that lay ahead, certain struggles they endured for years became easier.

 “When I got home, it was totally different,” Valeria said.
 “Her feeding changed a lot.
 It is not so hard for her to eat anymore.”

 Months later, it was time to return for Lilia's cleft palate surgery.
 After traveling nine hours to reach Guadalajara, Valeria and Lilia received wonderful news from the Operation Smile Mexico team.

 Lilia was strong and healthy enough to receive surgery that would repair her cleft palate.

 Valeria and Lilia arrived home ready to live every moment filled with love for one another.
 Today, both women now have brighter, healthier and happier futures.

 “This has changed my life, because I know there is always a hope.
 I thank Operation Smile for how wonderful you are.”